Appeals and complaints

 The University has robust systems in place governing the quality and standards of our degree programmes and your experience as a student here.
 We are confident that, like the vast majority of students here, you will enjoy and be satisfied with your course.

-Tell your department in the first instance, so that it has an opportunity to respond.
-Ideally, raise your concerns with the person most directly involved, for example your lecturer or your personal tutor.
+However, if you are dissatisfied with an aspect of your course or academic decision, we would encourage you to tell your department in the first instance, so that it has an opportunity to respond.
+You should raise your concerns with the person most directly involved, for example your lecturer or your personal tutor.
 In most instances your department will be able to resolve the issue but we recognise that this will not always be possible.
 For this reason, the University has official procedures that allow eligible cases to be formally reviewed.

 Queries and assistance

 If you are an MBChB student you should instead contact Mr Andy Sarratt on HOSLMS@leicester.ac.uk or by phone +44(0)116 223 1598.

 These offices cannot assist you in formulating an appeal or complaint but can provide procedural information.

 Student discipline appeals

 Students' Union Advice Service

 For independent advice and guidance about any of the procedures above, please contact the Advice Service in the Students’ Union (email@example.com).
 The Advice Service can help iIf you would like support in writing an appeal or complaint and/or support throughout a formal appeals or complaints process.
 For opening hours and alternative contact information, visit the Advice Service website.